BBazard/obsidian-orgmode-cm6/README.md

 - collapsable headings
 - customizable todo keywords in the settings
 - customizable colors via css (use the [styles.css](./styles.css) as a [css snippet](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) and tweak it)
+- text markup (bold, italic, underline, strike-through)
+- links (url, vault file, a link to an image is rendered)
 - show orgmode tasks in markdown files (unstable feature, see the [dedicated section](#show-orgmode-tasks-in-markdown-files))

 ## Usage